-Take action – Write a comment opposing the new attacks on asylum.
-ALL COMMENTS MUST BE SUBMITTED ON OR BEFORE JULY 15, 2020.
+TAKE ACTION – Write a comment opposing the new attacks on asylum.
+ALL COMMENTS MUST BE SUBMITTED ON OR BEFORE AUGUST 10, 2020.

 Personalizing your Comment Letter

 There is a fairly small character limit if the comment box is used, so we encourage everyone to tweak and play around with the language and formatting of the various templates that are out there, and then save your personalized version to a PDF and upload it as a PDF document.
 This allows the whole comment to be considered regardless of the character limit.
 You don’t need an account, but if you want to sign up for one, you’ll be notified when your comment is publicly posted and when it’s mentioned in any future response.

 How to personalize the comment (choose one or more):

 - Change the formatting (remove or change the title/subtitle), switch from bullet points to paragraphs or numbered statements, change the font, change the font size, change the spacing, change the margins, etc.)

 - Delete certain paragraphs that you don’t understand or don’t agree with or don’t think aid anything

 - Add one or more of your own arguments if you think anything wasn’t mentioned

 - Add arguments based in feelings (for example, “I think the proposed regulation is unfair because it is intentionally designed to discriminate against one of the most vulnerable populations in America.
 People who come to America seeking refuge should not be treated like animals, they should be treated with humanity.” – etc.)

 - Rephrase some or all of the arguments used in the Word doc and put them into your own words (like when you were plagiarizing that paper on Julius Caesar back in 10th grade)